 Japan has its own way of doing things, which can often seem strange, especially to an outsider.
-If you watched the last world cup then you would have probably seen the news praising the Japanese fans for tidying up the arenas after each of Japan’s matches.
+If you watched the last world cup, then you would have probably seen the news praising the Japanese fans for tidying up the arenas after each of Japan’s matches.

-According to the Japan Times, who reported on the Japanese government’s figures from 2010, some 700,000 people live in a state of hikikomori, with an average age of 31.
+According to the Japan Times, which reported on the Japanese government’s figures from 2010, some 700,000 people live in a state of hikikomori, with an average age of 31.
 Although according to the BBC which reported on the subject in 2019, the figure they reported is 541,000 or 1.57% of the population; this is disputed to be a lowball figure by experts.
-It’s safe to say that Japan is dealing with a bit of crisis with people retreating into extreme forms of social isolation.
+It’s safe to say that Japan is dealing with a bit of a crisis with people retreating into extreme forms of social isolation.

 Is Hikikomori Just Extreme Social Anxiety?

-I understand the pull to stay at home, I prefer being at home and on my own.
-My anxiety disorders make me want to stay at home with every fibre of my being, but yet, I still go outside.
+I understand the pull to stay at home.
+I prefer being at home and on my own.
+My anxiety disorders make me want to stay at home with every fibre of my being, but yet I still go outside.

 So what exactly is hikikomori?
 Well, they’re anyone who completely withdraws from social contact, often never leaving the house and becoming recluses in their parent’s homes.
 In extreme cases, they won’t even leave their bedroom for years at a time.